lemuelkumarga/wildlife-trade/README.md

 | Loxodonta africana | carvings    | m3   |    1    |
 | Loxodonta africana | derivatives | kg   |    4    |

-We see that there is only a <span class="hl">single</span> data point for Loxodonta africana trades whose term and unit are “bodies” and “kg”.
-Such minute sample size is not sufficient to calculate the median quantity.
-Therefore, to obtain larger sample sizes, a roll-up approach is
+There is only a <span class="hl">single</span> data point whose term and unit are “bodies” and “kg”\!
+Such minute sample size is not sufficient to calculate the median.
+To obtain larger sample sizes, a roll-up approach is
 required:

 ``` r